 What is a Pip in Forex Trading

-A Pip (Point in Percentage) measures the smallest price movement in a Forex pair.
+A Pip (Point in Percentage) measures the price movement in a Forex pair.

 In simple terms, PIP stands for "Percentage In Point" or "Price Interest Point."